douglascayers/sfdc-process-builder-scheduler/README.md

 Cron Expressions
 ----------------
 In this early version, processes are scheduled by specifying a cron expression.
-In future releases (see issue #1) I hope to provide a more natural UI for choosing the minute/hour/day/etc. for the schedule.
+In future releases, I hope to provide a more natural UI for choosing the minute/hour/day/etc. for the schedule.
 In the meantime, please see the [Apex Scheduler](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_scheduler.htm) docs for proper syntax.

 | Expression | Description |